Skip to main content

 Mother playing peekaboo with her small child.

 After one too many times playing peekaboo, you’re probably a bit bored.
-While repetition is great for growing, developing minds, there are only so many times a parent can play peekaboo, read the same book, watch the same movies, and listen to the same songs before they’re ready to retire from this parenthood thing for good.
+While repetition is great for growing and developing minds, there are only so many times a parent can play peekaboo, read the same book, watch the same movies, and listen to the same songs before they’re ready to retire from this parenthood thing for good.

 Both for your sanity and to give your baby a little variety, try to mix things up a bit the next time you play peekaboo.
 Rather than being the one who disappears, play peekaboo with your child’s favorite stuffed animal, hiding it under a blanket or behind your back.
 Try hiding in other parts of the room, use a blanket to cover you, change your voice, or have multiple family members play at once.